 ugust 31, 2017. extended to Sept.
 15, 2017

 - $12 entry fee

 Complete rules and details below.

 - $1,000 grand prize (1) + free registration to HippoCamp 2018

 - $150 runner-up (1)

-- $25 reader’s choice winner (doubles as the most memorable designation of the month)
+- $25 reader’s choice winner; added to contributor payment (doubles as the most memorable designation of the month)

 Now let’s get to some of those details.